LibOps/docs/docs/development/cli.md

 You could clear the cache on your development environment by running

 ```
-libops drush -- cr
+sitectl drush -- cr
 ```

 ### sequelace

-On Mac OS with [Sequel Ace](https://sequel-ace.com/) installed, running `libops sequelace` will open a connection to your LibOps development environment database.
+On Mac OS with [Sequel Ace](https://sequel-ace.com/) installed, running `sitectl sequelace` will open a connection to your LibOps development environment database.
 You could connect to production similarly via

 ```
-libops sequelace -e production
+sitectl sequelace -e production
 ```

 ![Demonstration of sequelace command execution](../assets/img/sequelace.gif)

 ### get config

-Running `libops get config` will run `drush cex` on your environment, download the contents of the config export, and save that export to your local checked out git repo.
+Running `sitectl get config` will run `drush cex` on your environment, download the contents of the config export, and save that export to your local checked out git repo.
 You could export your config from production and push the config with something like:

 ```
 cd /path/to/your/libops/site
-libops get config -e production
+sitectl get config -e production
 git add --all config
 git commit -m "drush cex"
 git push origin development